For the most up to date information on COVID-19 please visit the Department of Health Website.

 other out-of-home-care: Out-of-home care placements that are not otherwise categorised, including unknown placement types.
 This includes boarding schools; hospitals; hotels/motels; and the defence forces.

-out-of-home care: Overnight care for children aged 0–17 years, where the state makes a financial payment or where a financial payment has been offered but has been declined by the carer.
+out-of-home care: Overnight care for children aged under 18 for which there is ongoing case management and financial payment (including where a financial payment has been offered but has been declined by the carer).
 See also residential care, family group homes, foster care, relative/kinship care, independent living, other out-of-home care.

 physical abuse: Any non-accidental physical act inflicted upon a child by a person having the care of a child.